Help us save £90,000 a year!

 Waste companies reject contaminated loads

-Just a little non-recyclable material in a delivery can spoil the entire load.
+Just a little non-recyclable material in your blue bin can cost the council thousands.

-- what was clean, dry material is no longer suitable for recycling
+- what was good quality material is no longer suitable for recycling

 - we pay an extra cost for removing it